Kentucky vs. Miami (FL): Odds, spread, over/under - November 28

 Kentucky vs. Miami (FL) Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup across different sportsbooks.
+See the odds, spread and over/under for this matchup listed at individual sportsbooks.

 |Favorite